vipnode/vipnode/README.md

 While exploring, try using the `-vv` flag for extra verbose output.

 ### How to connect as a client

+Clients pay a small fee per minute of being connected to a vipnode host.
+When you connect to a pool for the first time, you'll get a welcome message with instructions.

 1. Run a local geth in light mode, something like:
     `geth --syncmode=light --rpc --nodiscover --verbosity 7`